iitj-kmd/aqua-ai/readme.md

 ✅ Practice computer vision and machine learning techniques
 ✅ Learn how to integrate real-time video streaming in a web app

-This is a student-friendly, educational project demonstrating how AI and video can work together!

 ---

 ## Features